 Metrogel worked well for a while.
 The problem is that it stopped working at all.
 I could have switched to a new medication, but I was warned that relief with any medication may not last forever.
 Over time, the medications can become less effective.

 Metrogel vs. Honevo Price

 If you don’t know of Metrogel, it is a topical antibiotic gel that is applied twice a day to the areas where rosacea is the worst.
 By itself (using pricing from my local pharmacy), Metrogel costs more than $250 per tube.
 My insurance is pretty good, so I pay $10 per tube with a co-pay.
-My mother, who also has rosacea, isn’t as lucky, and she gets 50 percent off, so she is paying about $130 per tube.
+My mother, who also has rosacea, isn’t as lucky, and she gets 50 percent off her medications.
+Before she stopped using Metrogel, she was paying about $130 per tube.